-Please complete and return to Carole Clemens (head teacher) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Helen Taylor (head teacher) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

+Postcode:

-Postcode: Day time telephone number: Evening telephone number:
+Day time telephone number: Evening telephone number:

-Email Address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Email Address: Please give details of your complaint, inclu ding whether you have spoken to anybody at the school

+about it. ,

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

+Dutc.

 Official use

 Date acknowledgement sent:

 By who:

+Compleint reformed to:

 Complaint referred to:

 Date:

-Please note that a copy of the written complaint will be provided to the person(s)
+Please note that a copy of the written complaint will be provided to the person(s) you are

 complaining about in order for them to be able to provide a full response.
-If you
+If you do not wish for the

-Please note that a copy of the written complaint will be provided to the person(s) you are complaining about in order for them to be able to provide a full response.
-If you do not wish for the full written complaint to be provided to the person(s) you must indicate this in your complaint/ complaint form.
-In this case an agreed summary of the complaint will then be provided to the person(s) you are complaining about in order for them to respond.
+full written complaint to be provided to the person(s) you must indicate this in your complaint/

+complaint form.
+In this case an agreed summary of the complaint will then be provided to the

+person(s) you are complaining about in order for them to respond.